 Realistically, you will need to have a Visa or Mastercard as well to ensure that you can always get a card accepted.
-I recommend the Capital On Tap Business Rewards Visa credit card.
+For limited companies, I recommend the Capital On Tap Business Rewards Visa credit card.
 It has a very generous earning rate of 1 Avios per £1

 The Head for Points verdict:

 If you are a sole trader or own a small business, even a service company, then the American Express Business Gold card is well worth a look.

 The 20,000 Membership Rewards points for signing up are an excellent incentive, and with no fee for the first year you have nothing to lose.